Baby Baji

 Baby Baji is a Pakistani family soap television series produced by Abdullah Seja under his production banner IDream Entertainment.
-The first sequel of drama was "Baby Baji" which ended on 1 August 2023 and the 2nd season named as Baby Baji Ki Bahuwain (Daughters-in-law of Baby Baji).
+The first season of the drama was titled "Baby Baji", which ended on 1 August 2023.
+The 2nd season was titled Baby Baji Ki Bahuwain (Daughters-in-law of Baby Baji).
 The ensemble cast of the series includes Samina Ahmad, Munawar Saeed, Javeria Saud, Saud, Junaid Niazi, Sunita Marshall, Hassan Ahmed, Fazal Hussain, Syeda Tuba Anwar, and Aina Asif.
 The series revolves around the family of Baby Baji and her struggle to keep it united during her husband's illness.